 Developer fees and charges are established to recover costs related to services provided to outside developers for the construction of capital assets.
-These fees are recorded as capital contributions when received.
+These fees are recorded as permits are issued.

 Federal and State grants are recognized as capital contributions when related capital costs are incurred.